kirenz/ds-python/_sources/docs/process.md

 # Programming process

- A typical data science project looks something like this {cite:p}`Wickham2016`:
+ From a high-level perspective, a typical data science project looks something like this {cite:p}`Wickham2016`:

 ```{image} ../_static/img/process.png
 :alt: datascience